-Pistachio Cardamom Pound Cake features a classic Middle Eastern flavor pairing — it’s an unusual and delicious cake perfect with coffee or tea.
+Pistachio Cardamom Pound Cake features a classic Middle Eastern flavor pairing of warm cardamom spice and crunchy pistachios — it’s an unusual and delicious cake perfect with coffee or tea.

 My last pistachio cardamom pairing was in a granola, and I’ve been plotting another way to use the two flavors for a while now.
 Pistachio and cardamom go hand in hand in lots of recipes from India and throughout the Middle East.
 You’ll find the combination in ice cream, (kulfi) and rice puddings, to cakes, candies and cookies.